Top 4 IB schools in USA

 - IB is recognized by leading universities and schools around the world, so students can relocate without losing the quality of their education even during the study process itself, not only after graduation.

 - All schools offering one or more IB programs are well-adapted to the high quality standards of international education.
-Exemplary International Baccalaureate schools have implemented fair systems of assessment, language selection, and curriculum planning for students.
+Top IB schools have implemented fair systems of assessment, language selection, and curriculum planning for students.

 Admission requirements